christinew7/61040_concept_backend/design/concepts/FileTracker/api-extraction.md

   "error": "string"
 }
 ```
 ---
 ### POST /api/FileTracker/next

-**Description:** Advances the current tracking position to the next item in the file.
+**Description:** Moves the current position in a tracked file to the next item.

 **Requirements:**
 - this `owner` and this `file` exists in the TrackedFiles, the `currentIndex` of this TrackedFile is less than the `maxIndex`